Arterial Disease Can Go Unnoticed! If It Is Not Discovered And Treated It Can Lead To Limb Loss, Stroke And Death

 Our vascular surgeons’ treatment techniques offer quick recovery time, leave minimal to no scars and allow patients to resume their normal activities within a few days because these procedures are performed endovenously (directly inside the artery).

-From the minute that you walk in to The Vein & Vascular Institute of Tampa Bay you will be warmly greeted and you always will receive compassionate, personalized care from our specialized staff.
+From the minute that you walk in to The Vein and Vascular Institute of Tampa Bay you will be warmly greeted and you always will receive compassionate, personalized care from our specialized staff.

 To schedule a consultation with our Tampa vascular surgeons to find out if you have started to develop any arterial disease, give us a call today at (813) 377-2773 because early diagnosis and treatment of arterial disease can save your limbs and your life.